rvandoosselaer/Blocks/README.md

 **Endless terrain**

-Blocks comes with a fully fledged pager implementation that will only load the blocks around the player.
-Blocks that are out of sight will be unloaded to safe resources.
+Blocks comes with a fully fledged pager implementation that will load the blocks around the player, blocks that are out of sight will be unloaded to safe resources.

 **Optimized for performance**